A local monument with a global ambition | Find peace here 24/7

 Facts on this site’s opening page point to a need for more action to promote peace – more action than is possible for the inspiring but sorely-stretched United Nations Organisation (UNO or UN ) and other major international institutions.

-More knowledge and a fuller understanding of peace will, for example, make us more alert to the emergence of problems in our own or other communities, and more able to advocate for help there before troubles become intractably embedded.
+More knowledge and a fuller understanding of peace will, for example, make us more alert to the emergence of tensions in our own or other communities, and more able to advocate for help there before troubles become intractably embedded.

 Those same steps in learning about Peace would make us more penetrating in our attention to the highly-condensed media reporting on violent conflict, and more powerful in our scrutiny of governments’ and leaders' responses to historic, latent, emergent or escalating conflicts.